Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 A railway signifies travel, a life journey, short or long.
 The river could be a symbol of what?
 Emotion?
 Time?
 The arch is engineering and design, built to support.

 And the lover is being idealistic, as lovers tend to be.
 This is the change in speaker, from the walker, the observer, to the lover.

-Basically the lover is using absurdist lyrics, turning the natural world upside down, making a nonsense of salmon, belittling a mountain in an attempt to define or measure their love.
+Basically, the lover is using absurdist lyrics, turning the natural world upside down, making a nonsense of salmon and belittling a mountain in an attempt to define or measure their love.